MileHacker Logo

 • Consider offsetting your flights through international programs like Terrapass.

 • Minimize your plastic waste.
-Carry a reusable water bottle and bring a reusable shopping bag for markets.
+Have a reusable water bottle and take a reusable bag for shopping for markets.
 Shop Package Free Shop for reusable products.

 • Few accommodation options explicitly market themselves as eco-friendly.
 Select trustworthy hotels and services that demonstrate good environmental practices.
 Locate alternatives on Ecobnb.